RcppCore/rcpp-gallery/_posts/2014-07-15-parallel-inner-product.md

 Note that `InnerProduct` derives from the `RcppParallel::Worker` class.
 This is required for function objects passed to `parallelReduce`.

-Note also that we use use raw `double *` for accessing the vectors.
+Note also that we use the `RVector<double>` type for accessing the vector.
 This is because this code will execute on a background thread where it's not safe to call R or Rcpp APIs.
+The `RVector` class is included in the RcppParallel package and provides a lightweight, thread-safe wrapper around R vectors.

 Now that we've defined the function object, implementing the parallel inner product function is straightforward.
-Just initialize an instance of `InnerProduct` with pointers to the input data and call `parallelReduce`:
+Just initialize an instance of `InnerProduct` with the input vectors and call `parallelReduce`:

 {% highlight cpp %}
 // [[Rcpp::export]]
 double parallelInnerProduct(NumericVector x, NumericVector y) {

-   // declare the InnerProduct instance that takes a pointer to the vector data InnerProduct innerProduct(x.begin(), y.begin());
+   // declare the InnerProduct instance that takes a pointer to the vector data InnerProduct innerProduct(x, y);

    // call paralleReduce to start the work parallelReduce(0, x.length(), innerProduct);